APIs, concepts, guides, and more

 🔹 MultiAxis PT Motion

-All motion streaming methods can be used for coordinated motion on multiaxis objects.
-It is important that you setup your arrays appropriately for a multiaxis object.
-See the examples below on how to structure your arrays for Multi-Axis PT Motion.
+All motion streaming methods can be used for coordinated motion on MultiAxis objects.
+It is important that you setup your arrays appropriately for a MultiAxis object.
+See the examples below on how to structure your arrays for MultiAxis PT Motion.

 Example 1: Three Axis Multi-Axis XYZ with MovePT